EwanC/shell/README.md

     'cd'  - followed by the directroy to change to

+    'setenv [variable] [value]' - crate an environmental variable of specified value

 Features:

 The shell currently reapes finsihed background processes/

 The shell purosely does not exit on Ctrl-C, use a command to quit instead

 IO redirection is also currently supported
 '>' will redirect the output of a command to a specifies file e.g. ls > dir.txt